 Soil fertility means the ability of a soil to sustain plant growth by providing essential plant nutrients and favorable chemical, physical and biological characteristics as a habitat for plant growth.

 Soil fertility is defined as “the quality that enables a soil to provide the proper compounds, in the proper amounts, and in the proper balance, for the growth of specified plants when temperature and other factors are favorable”.

-- A fertile soil will contain all the major nutrients for basic plant nutrition (e.g., Nitrogen, Phosphorus, and Potassium), as well as other nutrients needed in smaller quantities (e.g., Calcium, Magnesium, Sulfur, Iron etc.).
-Usually a fertile soil will also have some organic matter that improves soil structure, soil moisture retention, and also nutrient retention, and a pH between 6 and 7.
+- Fertile soil will contain all the major nutrients for basic plant nutrition (e.g., Nitrogen, Phosphorus, and Potassium), as well as other nutrients needed in smaller quantities (e.g., Calcium, Magnesium, Sulfur, Iron, etc.).
+Usually, fertile soil will also have some organic matter that improves soil structure, soil moisture retention, and also nutrient retention, and a pH between 6 and 7.

 - Soil fertility is a manageable soil property and its management is of utmost importance for optimizing crop nutrition to achieve sustainable crop production.

 Some factors are involved in soil fertility.
 These are as follows:

 - Parent material: The fertility of soil depends on the chemical composition of the parent material from which it is derived.

 - Topography: Soils on the upper slope are less fertile than the soils on a lower slope because of high leaching and erosion on the upper slope.

 - Climate: In tropical climates decomposition of organic matter is faster than in temperate climates.
 Thus soils of tropical regions are less fertile when compared to the temperate regions.